학술논문

 Abstract

-Accelerated failure time (AFT) models are frequently used for modelling survival data.
-This approach is attractive as it quantifies the direct relationship between the time until an event occurs and various covariates.
-It asserts that the failure times experience either acceleration or deceleration through a multiplicative factor when these covariates are present.
+Accelerated failure time (AFT) models are frequently used to model survival data, providing a direct quantification of the relationship between event times and covariates.
+These models allow for the acceleration or deceleration of failure times through a multiplicative factor that accounts for the effect of covariates.
 While existing literature provides numerous methods for fitting AFT models with time-fixed covariates, adapting these approaches to scenarios involving both time-varying covariates and partly interval-censored data remains challenging.
-In this paper, we introduce a maximum penalised likelihood approach to fit a semiparametric AFT model.
-This method, designed for survival data with partly interval-censored failure times, accommodates both time-fixed and time-varying covariates.
-We utilise Gaussian basis functions to construct a smooth approximation of the nonparametric baseline hazard and fit the model via a constrained optimisation approach.
-To illustrate the effectiveness of our proposed method, we conduct a comprehensive simulation study.
-We also present an implementation of our approach on a randomised clinical trial dataset on advanced melanoma patients.
+Motivated by a randomised clinical trial dataset on advanced melanoma patients, we propose a maximum penalised likelihood approach for fitting a semiparametric AFT model to survival data with partly interval-censored failure times.
+This method also accommodates both time-fixed and time-varying covariates.
+We utilise Gaussian basis functions to construct a smooth approximation of the non-parametric baseline hazard and fit the model using a constrained optimisation approach.
+The effectiveness of our method is demonstrated through extensive simulations.
+Finally, we illustrate the relevance of our approach by applying it to a dataset from a randomised clinical trial involving patients with advanced melanoma.

 Comment: 31 pages, 5 figures, 4 tables